Simon has been involved in software development since the days of paper tape. He has developed niche software for information management.

 The paid version of Visual Studio has features useful for a large development team, such as access to a version-controlled repository.
 Both Visual Studio and Xcode are large, highly complex products, both supporting many types of applications and components in multiple languages.
 Visual Studio offers some multi-platform options, but only for applications without a graphical interface.
 Visual Studio add-ons such as ETO are available which provide some multi-platform interface facilities, but these are much less comprehensive than those available for Windows.

 Xcode only creates applications for Apple hardware, which use a range of operating systems, all Unix-based.
 Applications written in Java can be run on any platform with a Java Virtual Machine, such as macOS, Windows or Linux.
-A review of cross-platform application tools can be found here.
+A review of cross-platform application tools is available for further reading.

 In pursuit of improved performance, Apple is currently changing the Mac platform from using Intel x86 chips (as used in PCs) to using custom-designed ARM (Advanced RISC Machines) ones under the banner name of Apple Silicon.
 Although Macs do not have a great history of backwards compatibility, one report states that most applications built on Intel Macs should run on machines using Apple Silicon.
 The lack of backwards compatibility means that many media professionals run old versions of macOS as their software requires an expensive upgrade to run on later versions of macOS.